 Fatal shooting reported on Main Street, police investigating

-BATON ROUGE - Police are investigating a fatal shooting that happened early Thursday on Main Street.
+BATON ROUGE - Police are investigating a fatal shooting that happened early Thursday on North Street.

-The Baton Rouge Police Department responded to a reported shooting on the 2800 block of Main Street at around 4:40 a.m.
+According to Baton Rouge Police, 32-year-old Julius Thomas was shot and killed on the 2800 block of North Street at around 4:40 a.m.
 Thursday morning.

-The victim suffered fatal injuries, police said.
+Thomas was accused of a 2019 shooting on N. 35th Street that left Deldrian Cox dead.
+The charges against Thomas were dropped in December.

 This is a developing story and more information will be shared as it becomes available.
 Stay with WBRZ for the latest.